azuredevcollege/trainingdays/day2/challenges/challenge-bo-2.md

 Please open the Azure Function and switch to the **Configuration** view.

-Add the following Configuration settings:
+Add the following Configuration settings (_you should open the portal in a second tab in your browser, because you need to switch back and forth copying values from different locations_):

 | Name                                                    | Value / Hints                                                                      |
 | ------------------------------------------------------- | ---------------------------------------------------------------------------------- |